gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 &nbsp;

-> **Adventure seed:** There's a trapper who sets traps in the city using crawlers. you should investigate because it can be a problem in the future.
+> **Adventure seed:** There's a trapper who sets traps in the city using crawlers.
+You should investigate because it can be a problem in the future.

 ### Going up

-As you arraive to the building, you see the logos of a megacorporation called BrainTech, and viewing the signs on the facade, it appears they were dedicated to medicine and cybernetics.
+As you arrive to the building, you see the logos of a megacorporation called BrainTech, and viewing the signs on the facade, it appears they were dedicated to medicine and cybernetics.
 It seems their headquarters were on the upper floors.

 The large glass doors are broken and the main hall has been looted, but you never know.